The Power of Feedback

 As a leader or member of a leadership team are you getting the feedback you need?

-It can sometimes come as a shock when we discover issues or concerns that have been simmering away unnoticed.
+It can come as a shock to discover issues or concerns that have been simmering away in the organisation unnoticed.
 How can this be?
+Continue reading . . .

-The feedback for organisational leaders and managers covers a comprehensive range of leadership and management practices against which various stakeholder groups (staff, peers etc.) contribute their perceptions in terms of their needs.
+The feedback covers a comprehensive range of leadership and management practices against which various stakeholder groups (staff, peers etc.) contribute their perceptions in terms of their needs.

 A specialised survey has also been developed to address leadership performance against the professional standards of the Australian Institute for Teaching and School Leadership (AITSL).